 How to submit your nomination form:

 Maryland Symphony Orchestra

 Please send to:

 Maryland Symphony Orchestra Scholarship Program

-If the student is home-schooled, please have their private teacher fill out the form.
-The MSO Education committee will review the eligibility of each applicant and determine winners based upon the MSO Education requirements set forth.
+The MSO Education committee will review the eligibility of each applicant and determine recipients based upon the MSO Education requirements set forth.
 The Maryland Symphony Orchestra’s Bennett Rubin Memorial Scholarship Fund is made possible through a grant from the Hagerstown Rotary Club Contributions Committee and contributions invested in Loving Memory of Mr. Bennett S. Rubin, a Past-President of the MSO Board of Directors, by his late wife Mrs. Geraldine Rubin and by The Maryland Symphony Orchestra Guild.